dimaip/dimaip.github.io/_posts/2016-10-21-logicless-templates-with-fusion.md

 With layout mechanism in fluid we have a kind of inversion of control: template declares itself with what to wrap it.

-Let’s try to do the same thing in Fusion without the help of Fluid:
+Let's try to do the same thing in Fusion without the help of Fluid:

 {% highlight bash%}
 prototype(Your.NameSpace:Layout) < prototype(TYPO3.TypoScript:Template) {